EPFL-LCN/neuronaldynamics-exercises/doc/exercises/exponential-integrate-and-fire.rst

 * Depending on the plot, increase or decrease the amplitude, repeat until you just get one spike.
 * Do the same for i = 2 and i = 6

 At the end of the script, the strength-duration curve is plotted.
 Discuss it.
+You may want to add a log-log plot to better see the asymptotic behaviour.

 .. code-block:: py